 - a.
 Find the area of a rectangle with whole number side lengths by tiling it, and show that the area is the same as would be found by multiplying the side lengths. - b.
 Multiply side lengths to find areas of rectangles with whole number side lengths in the context of solving real-world and mathematical problems, and represent whole number products as rectangular areas in mathematical reasoning. - c.
-Use tiling to show in a concrete case that the area of a rectangle with whole number side lengths a and b + c is the sum of $a \times b$ and $a \times c$ .
+Use tiling to show in a concrete case that the area of a rectangle with whole number side lengths a and b + c is the sum of a x b and a x c.
 Use area models to represent the distributive property in mathematical reasoning. - d.
 Recognize area as additive.
 Find the area of figures composed of rectangles by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real world problems.

 Code Digital Student Experience Code Teacher Resources

-ISIP Area Square
+ISIP Areas of Squares

 ISIP Finding the Area of Squares

-ISIP Finding the Area of Rectangles
+ISIP Finding the Area of Polygons